Counting subsidized housing units in MA

 Conclusion

-The robustly developed affordable housing counts from the Housing Navigator are consistent with both agency data and census data.
+The robustly developed affordable housing counts from the Housing Navigator are consistent with agency data.
+As to the Census data, this much stands after the corrections made to this post on November 30, 2024: The Census data do not contradict the Navigator and agency data.

 Resource spreadsheet here.